kerberos-io/agent/deployments/ansible-openshift/README.md

-# Deploy to a RedHat OpenShift cluster with Ansible
+# Deploy to a Red Hat OpenShift cluster with Ansible

 Kubernetes is great, but you might love OpenShift even more.
 In this directory you'll find some resources to deploy your Kerberos Agent in an OpenShift cluster using Ansible playbook.
 We'll review the different tasks of the Ansible playbook step by step; find the complete `playbook.yaml` here.